ebauss/2800-202210-DTC15/README.md

 # J.A.N.E.
-Group Presents SUSTAINABLY
+Group Presents Sustainably

-## Sustainably Project Pitch
+## Project Pitch
 J.A.N.E.
 Group is developing a web application to help adults transition to a healthy and environmental lifestyle by rewarding them with redeemable points.

 ## Technologies Used